FrontSide/Sizun/README.md

 **Working so far:**
 - Complexity Measurement for JAVA
 - Code Duplication Measurement for JAVA
-- ReST API command for changing Metric Rules
-- ReST API command for (de)activating Metric Executions
+- ReST API as listed in doc (above)

 **In effective development (Planned for v0.1.0-alpha):**
 - Complexity Measurement for PYTHON